 If you’re a seasoned contractor, you will know all about IR35 and the associated complications.
 It’s no secret that operating through a personal service company (PSC) while outside IR35 is the most tax-efficient way to work as a contractor.
 Therefore, if you use an umbrella company, you’ll be paid with PAYE, which means less pay retention.

-Umbrella companies also have many disadvantages that you need to consider before committing to one.
+Umbrella companies also have many disadvantages to consider before committing to one.
 We’ve summarised the most common ones below.

 Not the most tax-efficient way to operate as a contractor

-Limited company workers are paid via a mixture of a small salary, plus dividends.
+Limited company workers are paid via a mixture of a small salary plus dividends.
 No NICs are payable on dividends, which offers a tax saving compared to traditional employees.
-You also have more choice over when and how much you pay yourself, which provides a number of tax planning opportunities.

-Frustratingly, since the introduction of off-payroll working rules in the public sector (2017) and the private sector (2021), more and more contractors are being pushed towards the direction of umbrella companies because they are finding themselves inside IR35.
+Frustratingly, since the introduction of off-payroll working rules in the public sector (2017) and the private sector (2021), more and more contractors are being forced to use umbrella companies as their work falls within the IR35 net.

 PAYE

-PAYE is the HMRC tax system that full-time employees are paid with.
-Therefore, it’s no surprise that contractors dislike the idea of being paid with the same system because there are often fewer benefits of being self-employed.
+Therefore, it’s no surprise that contractors dislike being paid with the same system because there are often fewer benefits of being self-employed.
 Unfortunately, this is reality, and to make things worse, umbrella employees will need to factor in the employment costs – explained below.

 Employment costs can be confusing